Bhagatkhushi/Mobile-Directory-System/README.md

 ## Project Description

 This is a Python-based Mobile Directory Management System that helps users manage contact details efficiently.
-It allows users to store, search, update, and delete contact information easily.
+It allows users to add, search, update, and delete contacts easily.
+The system also supports exporting contact data into a PDF file.

 ---